Madness Myths: Your Bracket Should Match Historical Trends

 Obviously you can pick a lower sum total to work towards if you want to play a bit more conservatively with your bracket, but the numbers don’t lie.
 If your Final Four teams add up to seven or less, you probably have room to get a little riskier.”

-Now, what do you think the odds were, if you went in and specifically tried to match the Final Four by picking four teams that added up to 11 in their seed total, that you correctly got the Final Four right?
+Now, what do you think the odds were, if you went in and specifically tried to match the Final Four by picking four teams that added up to 11 in their seed total, that you correctly got the Final Four right in either of those years?

 As it turns out, there are 100 different combinations that you could have gone with to add up to 11.
-And exactly one of them would have nailed the Final Four.
+Exactly one of them would have nailed the Final Four in 2019.
 Meanwhile, 42% of them would have gotten zero Final Four teams right, and another 40% would have gotten one team correct.
 The average pool participant employing this strategy in 2019 would have gotten 0.78 Final Four teams correct on average.

 The Popularity Shows that the Public Tends to Try to Match Historical Trends